electronick1/stairs_doc/source/index.html.md

 ### Worker Producer

 It's a parallel/distributed way to populate your pipeline with data.
-It's almost 99% safe - it has smart features to prevent data lose or duplication.
+It's almost 99% safe - it has smart features to prevent data loss or duplication.

 The way how it works a bit complex then simple producer, but if you know something about "batch" processing - everything will be simple for you.

-The idea to split your data by batches and read each batch independally.
-If whole batch was read successfuly it goes to pipeline.
-Internally Worker producer using bitmaps to track all your batches status, and only way when you can lose your data is a fail with redis.
+The idea to split your data by batches and read each batch independently.
+If the whole batch was read successfully it goes to pipeline.
+Internally Worker producer using bitmaps to track all your batches status, and the only way when you can lose your data is a fail with redis.

-Worker producer has two states: first initializing - it's just checking amount of batches and creates all needed meta information.
+Worker producer has two states: first initializing - it's just checking the number of batches and creates all needed meta information.
 To initilaze worker_producer run: <br>
 `python manager.py producer:init`